CouncilofLorien/counciloflorien.github.io/docs/emended/metd-emended.md

 **At Home** — In this manifestation a Dragon is considered to be resident in his lair.
 Each of these manifestations is represented by a hazard permanent-event that gives its lair an additional automatic-attack and causes certain other global effects (e.g., _Scorba At Home_ gives Zarak Dum an additional automatic-attack and each major item gives an additional corruption point).

-**Roused** (from _MELE_ and _MEAS_) — <ins>In this manifestation a Dragon is considered to have joined forces with a player.
-Each of these manifestations is represented by a minion faction resource that gives marshalling points and will attack an opponent's companies moving in the same set of regions as the Ahunt manifestation normally attacks.</ins>
+**Roused** (from _MELE_ and _MEAS_) — In this manifestation a Dragon is considered to have joined forces with a player.
+Each of these manifestations is represented by a minion faction resource that gives marshalling points and will attack an opponent's companies moving in the same set of regions as the Ahunt manifestation normally attacks.[^roused]

 Different manifestations of the same Dragon may be in play at the same time.
 The fact that each manifestation is unique unto itself does not preclude the other manifestations.